 The thing that makes this typical scene different is the implication that Biff could be said to have a legitimate concern.

 The third and final Signal cartoon crossover, much like the previous one, hinged on the structure of the comics page.
 This comic by Craig and Elena had a title which fluctuated through many variants before settling on This Happens.
-You can read all of it, also with commentary, here.

 I was among those at TSC who could not fit their requirements into four years.
 I don't have statistics handy, but I had a lot of company.
 I was to graduate in December, and they allowed me and those like me to stand with the others during the June ceremony and pretend.
 In the coming semester I would have plenty to worry about, and I wouldn't be staying on campus, so it was time to draw Absurd Notions to a close.